Drug-induced low blood sugar is low blood glucose that results from taking medicine.

 - Getting too much activity

-- Intentionally or unintentionally overdosing on the medications used to treat diabetes
+- Intentionally or unintentionally overdosing on the medicines used to treat diabetes

 - Missing meals

-Even when diabetes is managed very carefully, the medications used to treat diabetes can result in drug-induced hypoglycemia.
+Even when diabetes is managed very carefully, the medicines used to treat diabetes can result in drug-induced low blood sugar.
 The condition may also occur when someone without diabetes takes a medicine used to treat diabetes.
-In rare cases, non-diabetes-related medicines may cause hypoglycemia.
+In rare cases, non-diabetes-related medicines can cause low blood sugar.